 Angioplasty with or without a stent.
 This is done to fix an artery in your heart.
-The surgeon may put a small mesh tube
+The cardiologist may put a small mesh

 Peripheral artery disease.
-This means the arteries that send blood to your arms and legs are narrowed.
+This means the arteries that send blood to your arms and legs or other organs are

-Your cardiac rehabilitation program may begin while you are in the hospital or soon
+Your cardiac rehab program may start while you are in the hospital or soon after you

-after you are discharged.
-Many different health care providers may help with your cardiac
+are discharged.
+Many different healthcare providers may help with your cardiac rehab.

 Specialists.
 Specialists may include an expert in diagnosing and treating heart disease (cardiologist),